 Our office headquarters are based in Folkestone and our main data centre is located in the UK.
 However, where required to perform our contract with you or for our wider business purposes, the information that we hold about you may be transferred to, and stored at, a destination outside the UK and the EU.
 It may also be processed by staff operating outside the UK and EU who work for one of our service providers.
 We will take all steps reasonably necessary to ensure that your personal information is treated securely and in accordance with this privacy notice.

-[We may transfer data to countries outside of the UK and the EU which the EU does not consider to have an adequate data protection regime in place.
-Where we do this, we will ensure that appropriate safeguards are put in place.
-To obtain more details of these safeguards, please contact us.]
+We may transfer data to countries or organisations outside of the UK and the EU which the EU does not consider to have an adequate data protection regime in place.
+Where we do this, we will ensure that appropriate safeguards (for example, model clauses approved by the EU or a data protection authority) are put in place where required.
+To obtain more details of these safeguards, please contact us.

 7. Data Security

 We have put in place measures to protect the security of your information.
 Details of these measures are available upon request.

 Third parties will only process your personal information on our instructions and where they have agreed to treat the information confidentially and to keep it secure.